 Step 5.
 Once cooked, stir in the nutritional yeast, miso, herbs and lemon.
 Stir through that creamy, nutritious risotto and serve with fried garlic and zucchini on top.

 Voila!
-Look at this gorgeous Instant Pot vegan risotto.
-It’s creamy yet light; meat-free, yet protein-rich; restaurant quality, yet made in just 20 minutes in your pressure cooker.
+This gorgeous risotto is creamy yet light; meat-free, yet protein-rich; restaurant quality, yet made in just 20 minutes in your pressure cooker.
 What’s not to love about that?!?
 We hope you enjoy this recipe, let us know in the comments below if you have questions or feedback.

 MORE INSTANT POT RISOTTO RECIPES